-Country performance across nine child-relevant goals, pg.
-10.
+Country performance across six child-relevant indicators, pg.
+9.

-Rank of average country performance across two indicators: food insecurity (0 – 14 years of age), rates of overweight and obese children (11 – 15 years).
+Rank of average country performance across two indicators: child mortality rate (5-14 years of age) and percentage of children overweight (5–19 years).

-Rank of average country performance across two indicators: rates of children achieving baseline learning proficiency (15 years of age) and participation rates in the preschool year (age 3 – 6).
+Rank of average country performance across two indicators: proficiency in mathematics and reading (15 years of age) and social skills (15 years of age).